 In 2014, Scientific American reported on a study that suggests fracturing liquid injections could be responsible for much farther-reaching and more potentially devastating quakes.
 However, scientists are still unsure about exactly how larger fracking quakes are caused.
 "There's urgent scientific research right now which is focused on trying to find better ways to identify these features in advance," David Eaton, a University of Calgary geophysicist, told the Canadian Press.

 In 2019, further studies linked hydraulic fracking wells to small earthquakes in Ohio, Pennsylvania, West Virginia, Oklahoma and Texas.
 "The (fracking) seismic signature when you look at it in a sort of timeline shows these bursts of seismicity, hundreds or sometimes thousands of events over a couple of days or weeks, and then it's quiet again.
 You don't tend to see that pattern with wastewater disposal," Michael Brudzinski, a seismologist from Miami University in Ohio, explained.

 7. …and has been controversial for other reasons too

 The potential for earthquakes caused by natural gas fracking is not the only reason that the process draws controversy.
 It uses a number of industrial chemicals, and opponents fear the contamination of drinking water from these substances.

 Critics are also against the amount of water used in fracking operations.
-For instance, the US Department of Energy notes that drilling and fracturing a horizontal shale gas well usually requires anywhere from 2 million to 4 million gallons of water.
+For instance, the US Department of Energy notes that drilling and fracturing a horizontal shale gas well usually requires upwards of 4 million gallons of water.
 On the other hand, the department points out that this amount is small compared to what is used in other industries, such as agriculture.